-It's no wonder that so few of us really feel equipped to make informed decisions about our financial future.
-A Library of Congress report found that many investors "lack essential knowledge of the most rudimentary financial concepts" such as the differences between stocks and bonds, the role of the stock market, and the value of portfolio diversification.
+This shift in responsibility requires us to know a lot more about making investments, yet too few of us really feel equipped to make informed decisions about our financial future.

+A Library of Congress report found that many investors "lack essential knowledge of the most rudimentary financial concepts," such as the differences between stocks and bonds, the role of the stock market, and the value of portfolio diversification.